I am Alai, a contemporary oil painter. “Alai” in basque means “happy”, and that’s precisely what I want to convey with my paintings :)

 I paint mostly with oil paints.
 But I also paint digitally sometimes.

-I explain materials deeply in my Domestika Course.
+I explain materials deeply in my first Domestika Course.

-For painting in oils I use: wood, paper or canvases as support, gesso and acrylic for priming, acrylic or acrylic markers for sketching, and finally oil paints for painting.
+For painting in oils I use: wood, paper or canvases as support, gesso, oil ground and/or acrylic for priming, acrylic or acrylic markers for sketching, and finally oil paints for painting.

 Why do you paint on a pink/teal/yellow underpainting base?

 Short answer: it helps me painting more saturate and it gives some fun to the painting.
-For more detailed, explained and long answer I made this video with a little demonstration.
+Recently I made a video with a deep talk/show about this.

 How can I start painting daily or frequently?